arthurfreitas96/TinyCoreMediaCenter/README.md

 folder: bashNoIpUpdater (provided by https://github.com/LasTechLabs/wake-without-WOL/ )/
 	noipupdater.sh &
 	config -> both files need to be in a same folder

+(folder: MCRemoteControl/
+	MCRemoteControl.ino -> this sketch allows to turn on and off the Media Center remotely, and is not used in the Media Center setup, but in the optional configuration including a NodeMCU board.
+Read more below.)

 ## Steps